Engraved Portraits of Gauss for sale by Acme Klein Bottle!

 Interested in navigation?
 Well, on the back of Gauss's portrait, you'll find a diagram for a sextant to help find your place on earth.
 Make your own - this shows filters, adjustable mirrors, and a small telescope.
 Forget about those unreliable GPS receivers.
 Build one like this and never be lost!

-I've been told that this is a "Vizeheliotrop" -- also called a Heliotrope; a device invented by Gauss with a mirror to reflect sunlight to an distant observer, to allow surveys across long distances.
+This was said to be a Vizheliorop, also called a Heliotrope, invented by Gauss with a mirror to reflect sunlight to an distant observer, to allow surveys across long distances.
 But, this doesn't look like a heliotrope, which has a large mirror.
 Rather, it appears to be "Sextant No. 420 by Edward Troughton".
 Troughton was an English instrument maker in the early 1800's.
-Apparently, this sextant is now at the First Physical Institute of University of Göttingen and has a handwritten inscription, "Property of Hofraths Gauss" (Another Troughton sextant #420 is found at Melbourne Museum, Australia)
+Apparently, this sextant is now at the First Physical Institute of University of Göttingen and has a handwritten inscription, "Property of Hofraths Gauss" (Another such device is Troughton sextant #420 is found at Melbourne Museum, Australia)

 Included: a miniature geodetic survey section covering the important locations of Falkenberg, Wilsede, Hohenhorn, Hamburg, Bremen, Zeven, and Neuwerk.
 You'll never get lost in the German state of Niedersachsen: just reach for your portrait of Gauss, and there on the back, in miniature print, you'll find the perfect map.
 Ideal for spies, politicians, and tax collectors on the run.